opds-community/drafts/opds-2.0.md

 }
 ```

-## Live Demo
+## Appendix A. JSON Schema

-A public demo is available for the [Go version of the Readium-2 streamer](https://github.com/readium/r2-streamer-go) at the following URI: https://readium2.feedbooks.net/publications.json
+A JSON Schema for an OPDS 2.0 Feed is available at https://opds-community.github.io/workspace/schema/feed.schema.json